alogx11/Tank-Battle/README.md

-# Tank-Battle
+# Tank Battle

-1v1 tank game
+1v1 tank game set in the game of life